boldybread/t3a2_fullstackapp/README.md

 ## Description

-This app is a task management app to replace an outdated post-it note system for the entity Aperture Science, Inc.
+This application is a task management system to replace an outdated post-it note system for the entity Aperture Science, Inc.

 ### Purpose

-The app will provide a public facing webpage that will allow for employee login, roles to be assigned with corresponding privileges and allow the employees to access the task management system, interacting with it appropriately based on their level of priviliges.
+The application will provide a public facing webpage that will allow for employee login, roles to be assigned with corresponding privileges and allow the employees to access the task management system, interacting with it appropriately based on their level of privileges.

 ### Functionality / features

-The app will provide a robust front facing web page that reflects that of the companies values.
-It will feature an employee login that will assign priviliges to the user to determine level of access.
-It will allow users to create/edit/delete/assign tasks depending on their level of privilige.
-It will be feature a responsive design that will allow the webpage to be displayed appropriately on different common screen sizes.
+The application will provide a robust front facing web page that reflects that of the companies' values.
+It will feature an employee login that will assign privileges to the user to determine level of access.
+It will allow users to create/edit/delete/assign tasks depending on their level of privilege.
+It will feature a responsive design that will allow the webpage to be displayed appropriately on different common screen sizes.

 ### Target audience

 Aperture Science Incorporated, formally Aperture Fittings a shower curtain manufacturer, has evolved and moved into the realm of experimental physics research institution and as such they need to replace their archaic post-it note task management system.
-ASI CEO Cave Johnson has commissioned a modernised app that will provide an elegant and efficient solution to their project tasking needs and be reflective of his companies' values and 3 pillars.
+Aperture Science CEO Cave Johnson has commissioned a modernised application that will provide an elegant and efficient solution to their project tasking needs and be reflective of his companies' values and 3 pillars.

 #### Aperture Science 3 Pillars